 The Museum of Cinema

-Cinema and film buffs will definitely want to check out Girona’s Museum of Cinema.
-Opened in 1998, this was the first museum of its kind in Spain.
-A major part of the cinema’s exhibition centers around the Tomàs Mallol Collection, which Girona council acquired in 1994.
+Cinema and film buffs will want to check out Girona’s Museum of Cinema.
+Opened in 1998, it was the first museum of its kind in Spain.
+A major part of the exhibition centres on the Tomàs Mallol Collection, which Girona council acquired in 1994, covering a 400 year span from shadow puppet theatre to modern cinema technology.
+Standard entry is €7, or €3.50 reduced.

 Casa Masó